-Did you know journalling is good for you?
-Whether you want to publish or not, the very act of writing about your experiences carries long-term physical and mental health benefits.
-I’ve long been an avid journaler, and it’s such a daily routine for me now that I get a bit anxious when i don’t do it (which thankfully, isn’t very often).
+Did you know memoir writing is good for you?
+Whether you want to publish or not, the very act of writing about your experiences and working through your memories on the page carries long-term physical and mental health benefits.
+I’ve long been an avid diarist, and it’s such a daily routine for me now that I get a bit anxious when i lose the practise – usually if i’ve been out of my morning routine.

-Read on for a smattering of the benefits of keeping a handwritten journal, and how you can maximise these benefits with the right writing practise.
+Read on for a smattering of the benefits of keeping a memoir journal, and how you can maximise these benefits with the right writing practise.

 If mindfulness can simply be explained as paying focussed attention to one thing at a time, then by sitting down to focus on writing in our handwritten journal each day, we’re giving ourselves the gift of mindfulness.

 See, you don’t have to meditate on a mantra or practise hours of yoga to be mindful.
 For people like me, with a monkey brain that’s always chattering and overthinking and analysing, this is good news.
 Writing is my meditation, and it carries the same benefits!

 Why is mindfulness such a hot topic these days?
 Well pandemic or not, we live in the age of digital distraction, so it’s almost a holy sacred power to be able to focus on something without looking at a device or talking to someone or having to go and task switch in between.

 Practising mindfulness helps us improve our concentration, which psychologists call ‘focussed attention.’
 The good news is that focussed attention can be learnt and improved – so by journalling for just 15 minutes a day – and that is, without doing anything else during that time – studies on brain neuroplasticity show that we can increase our attention span.

 2: Mindfulness improves ALL aspects of our health